Skip to main content

 • Rotate tokens regularly.

-• Store them in a vault (1Password, AWS Secrets Manager, Hashicorp Vault, etc.).
+• Store them in a vault such as 1Password, AWS Secrets Manager, or HashiCorp Vault.

 • Revoke tokens immediately if exposed.